7i7o/code-claim-site/README.md

 Here is a list of the main scripts to run:

+- Default dev environment, esp. when working on the web app: `yarn dev`
+- Spin-up the storybook for isolated UI development: `yarn storybook`
-`yarn execute localhost scripts/getMerkleRoot data/nft_holders.json data/votes_and_poap_holders.json`
+- This will create the Merkle Tree: `yarn execute localhost scripts/getMerkleRoot data/nft_holders.json data/votes_and_poap_holders.json`

-This will create the Merkle Tree based on the two inputs and output the root hash.

 ## Development